giantswarm/docs/src/content/basics/nodepools/index.md

 - The node pool name
 - The scaling range (min/max) on AWS or fixed size on Azure.
-- Instance type (supporter on Azure clusters only)
+- Instance type (supported on Azure clusters only)

 Other settings like the availability zone assignment cannot be changed after creation.